azuur/genomics_thesis_proj/README.md

-# genomics_thesis_proj
-My master's thesis project
+# Comparison and evaluation of gene regulatory network inference algorithms

-This is what I'm working on
+This is my thesis project.